graphql/graphql-spec/spec/Section 6 -- Execution.md

 **Event Streams**

-An event stream represents a sequence of discrete events over time which can be observed.
-As an example, a "Pub-Sub" system may produce an event stream when "subscribing to a topic", with an event occurring on that event stream for each "publish" to that topic.
-Event streams may produce an infinite sequence of events or may complete at any point.
-Event streams may complete in response to an error or simply because no more events will occur.
-An observer may at any point decide to stop observing an event stream by cancelling it, after which it must receive no more events from that event stream.
+An event stream represents a sequence of discrete emitted events over time which can be observed.
+As an example, a "Pub-Sub" system may produce an event stream when "subscribing to a topic", with an event emitted for each "publish" to that topic.

+Event streams may complete at any point, often because no further events will occur.
+Event streams may emit an infinite sequence of events, in which they may never complete.
+If an event stream encounters an error, it must complete with that error.

+An observer may at any point decide to stop observing an event stream by cancelling it.
+When an event stream is cancelled, it must complete.

 **Supporting Subscriptions at Scale**